Physical Therapy For Degenerative Disc Disease

 Degenerative Disc Disease Symptoms

-The most common symptom of degenerative disc disease is mild to intense neck and back pain.
+Thus, the most common symptom of degenerative disc disease is mild to intense neck and back pain.

 If your degenerative disc is in your lower back, you might experience pain in your back, legs, and buttocks.